zhong-j-yu/rekex/doc/UsersGuide.md

     record JsonArray( @Token("[")char bL, ... ) ...

 Be careful though.
-For example, the beginning quote of a Json string cannot be a `@Token`, because whitespaces after the quote are characters in the string, not to be ignored.
+For example, the starting quote of a Json string cannot be a `@Token`, because whitespaces after the quote are characters in the string and cannot be skipped.
 (Maybe "Token" isn't a great choice of name; pick your own name.)

 We'll also need to match optional whitespaces in some other places,